-- A. Post-amputation pain (phantom limb pain); - B. Post-herpetic neuralgia; - C. Peripheral neuropathy (e.g., chronic intractable pain from diabetic sensory neuropathy); - D. Dysesthesias involving the lower extremities secondary to spinal cord injury; - E. Abdominal/pelvic visceral pain; - F. Chronic cervical or lumbar radiculopathy without prior surgery; - G. Chronic cervical, thoracic, or lumbar axial pain without prior spinal surgery; - H. Failed cervical and/or thoracic spinal surgery with intractable neuropathic pain in arms(s) or trunk; - I. Abdominal pain related to celiac artery compression syndrome; - J. Neuropathic pain associated with Multiple Sclerosis. - IX.
-Based upon our criteria and assessment of the peer-reviewed literature, implantation of a high-frequency SCS has not been medically proven to be effective and, therefore, is considered investigational for ALL other indications, including CRPS/RSD. - X. Based upon our criteria and assessment of the peer-reviewed literature, dorsal root ganglion (DRG) stimulation, including replacement of a dorsal column SCS with a DRG stimulator, has not been medically proven to be effective and, therefore, is considered investigational for ALL indications, except as noted in Policy Statement V. - XI.
-Based upon our criteria and assessment of the peer-reviewed literature, generator modes other than tonic-low and high-frequency (e.g., burst stimulation) has not been medically proven to be effective and, therefore, is considered investigational. - XII.
-Based upon our criteria and assessment of the peer-reviewed literature, peripheral nerve field stimulation has not been medically proven to be effective and, therefore, is considered investigational for treatment of acute or chronic pain conditions, including ANY of the following; - A. FBSS with intractable neuropathic leg pain; - B. CRPS/RSD; - C. CLI; - D. Chronic, stable angina pectoris; - E. Post-amputation pain (phantom limb pain); - F. Post-herpetic neuralgia; - G. Peripheral neuropathy; - H. Dysesthesias involving the lower extremities secondary to spinal cord injury.
+IX.
+Based upon our criteria and assessment of the peer-reviewed literature, dorsal root ganglion (DRG) stimulation, including replacement of a dorsal column SCS with a DRG stimulator, has not been medically proven to be effective and, therefore, is considered investigational for all indications, except as noted in Policy Statement V.

+- X. Based upon our criteria and assessment of the peer-reviewed literature, generator modes other than tonic-low and high-frequency (e.g., burst stimulation) has not been medically proven to be effective and, therefore, is considered investigational. - XI.
+Based upon our criteria and assessment of the peer-reviewed literature, closed loop dual-mode (high-frequency or non-high-frequency) dorsal column stimulation has not been medically proven to be effective and, therefore, is considered investigational. - XII.
+Based upon our criteria and assessment of the peer-reviewed literature, peripheral nerve field stimulation has not been medically proven to be effective and, therefore, is considered investigational for treatment of acute or chronic pain conditions, including the following; - A. FBSS with intractable neuropathic leg pain; - B. CRPS/RSD; - C. CLI; - D. Chronic, stable angina pectoris; - E. Post-amputation pain (phantom limb pain); - F. Post-herpetic neuralgia; - G. Peripheral neuropathy; or - H. Dysesthesias involving the lower extremities secondary to spinal cord injury.

-Refer to Corporate Medical Policy #3.01.02 Psychological Testing
+Refer to Corporate Medical Policy #11.01.03 Experimental and Investigational Services.

-Refer to Corporate Medical Policy #11.01.03 Experimental or Investigational Services
+Refer to Corporate Medical Policy #3.01.02 Psychological Testing.